-The consolidated financial statements of the Group for the year ended 31 December 2023 have been audited by SHINEWING (HK) CPA Limited and have been reviewed by the audit committee of the Company.
+The consolidated financial statements of the Group for the Period have been audited by SHINEWING (HK) CPA Limited and have been reviewed by the audit committee of the Company.

 A resolution for the re-appointment of SHINEWING (HK) CPA Limited as the auditor of the Company will be proposed at the forthcoming annual general meeting of the Company.